sohanmatsa/BlackJack-Game/README.md

 __________
 CHANGELOGS - 08.07.2024
 __________
--Added Deal option to the game
+- Added Deal option to the game